-We voluntarily lab test all of our products for formaldehyde, another chemical found in many products like furniture, plastics and carpeting that can cause health issues.
+We for formaldehyde, another chemical found in many products like furniture, plastics, and carpeting that can cause health issues.
 We do this because we want you to know and trust that all of our products will be safe for you and your family.

-If you are looking for new flooring and want to be sure it’s 100% safe, speak with us today about our beautiful bamboo and eucalyptus floors.
+If you are looking for new flooring and want to be sure it’s 100% safe, about our beautiful bamboo and eucalyptus floors.